Mothers Day Gifts that you can afford!

 And sometimes it’s hard to know if you’re looking at the real deal, or a pretty fake.
 Of course if it’s pretty enough you might not care - unless you paid for Sleeping Beauty Turquoise and got assembled crap instead.
 (And if you paid for Sleeping Beauty Turquoise, believe me, you’ll care).

-This post is a very short primer on some of the differences.
-Take a look below - here’s a couple examples of real versus not:
+This post just gives a few examples of the good and the (not as) good.
+Take a look below – here’s a couple examples of real versus not:

 Turquoise Magnesite Genuine Arizona Turquoise Teardrops